Storytime-To-Go

 If you'd like more detailed discussions of specific elements of storytime planning, check out all my posts tagged "Storytime Planning".

-**UPDATE - Sadly, after 5 years of library service (and 15 years of use altogether), the Storytime Bus was retired in April of 2018 due to age, cost to maintain, and amount of down time due to repairs.
-The Storytime-To-Go program continued, but in the form of traditional classroom visits done by Outreach staff, no volunteers.
+**UPDATE - Unfortunately, after 5 years of library service (and 15 years of use altogether), the Storytime Bus was retired in April of 2018 due to age, cost to maintain, and amount of down time due to repairs.
+The Storytime-To-Go program continued, but in the form of traditional classroom visits done by Outreach staff, without the use of any volunteers.
+This proved to be somewhat advantageous, as it removed the restriction of only allowing small groups of 12 or fewer at a time.

 2 comments: